 In 2010, the Company received exemptive relief from the SEC that permits Capital Southwest to grant restricted stock in exchange for or in recognition of services by its executive officers and certain key employees.
 Pursuant to the 2010 Restricted Stock Award Plan, the Compensation Committee may award shares of restricted stock to plan participants in such amounts and on such terms as the Compensation Committee determines in its sole discretion, provided that such awards were consistent with the conditions in the SEC's exemptive order.
 Each restricted stock grant is for a fixed number of shares as set forth in an award agreement between the grantee and Capital Southwest.
 Award agreements describe the applicable time vesting schedules and other appropriate terms and/or restrictions with respect to awards.
 Participants who have received restricted stock awards will receive dividends at the same time as our shareholders do and will have voting rights with respect to such shares.
 Except for restricted stock grant to the 2010 Restricted Stock Award Plan.
 At the source below, the grants of restricted stock vest ratably over four or five years.
 On August 22, 2017, we received an exemptive order that allows us to withhold shares to satisfy tax withholding obligations related to the vesting of restricted stock grante to the 2010 Restricted Stock Award Plan.
 At the 2010 Restricted Stock Award Plan.
-This amendment implemented the following best practice governance provisions: (i) double-trigger vesting upon a change in control for all future awards of restricted stock grant the 2010 Restricted Stock Award Plan (ii) a one-year minimum vesting period for all future awards of restricted stock grant the 2010 Restricted Stock Award Plan in the event the participant engages in detrimental activity in accordance with our Clawback Policy.
+This amendment implemented the following best practice governance provisions: (i) double-trigger vesting upon a change in control for all future awards of restricted stock grant the 2010 Restricted Stock Award Plan, (ii) a one-year minimum vesting period for all future awards of restricted stock grant the 2010 Restricted Stock Award Plan (iii) the cancellation or forfeiture of future awards of restricted stock granted under the 2010 Restricted Stock Award Plan in the event the participant engages in detrimental activity in accordance with our Clawback Policy.